Mloweedgar/dmv/README.md

 # A note on schemas

 The flow of data comes in from one of two schemas in the dashboards:
-a. **Public** - data directly imported from PO-RALG and MoH on schools, sanitation and health facilities WASH
+1. **Public** - data directly imported from PO-RALG and MoH on schools, sanitation and health facilities WASH
-b. **Foreign** - data directly imported from RSDMS on water points, supply and CBWSOs
+2. **Foreign** - data directly imported from RSDMS on water points, supply and CBWSOs

 The data is subsequently transferred to the **visualization** schema which is where the tables for final visualization on the dashboard are shared.